 Consumer Data

 Communications technology and other advances support access to volumes of information, which packagers and manufacturers can use to improve supply chain outcomes.
-By monitoring consumer data, in-store turnover statistics, online shopping trends and other vital feedback; producers and packagers are able to streamline the supply chain, simultaneously delivering better consumer experiences.
+By monitoring consumer data, in-store turnover statistics, online shopping trends, and other vital feedback, producers and packagers can streamline the supply chain, simultaneously delivering better consumer experiences.

 Digital Solutions